Puysegur Point Lighthouse: Replacement lighthouse

 A replacement lighthouse at Puysegur Point was established in January 1943.
 It was constructed on a short concrete foundation and used a lantern room that was previously in service at the Godley Head lighthouse, but had become surplus following a relocation of that lighthouse in 1942.
 Lenses previously installed in the lighthouse at Cape Foulwind were re-used and put into service.

 A radio beacon was installed at Puysegur Point in 1947 as an additional navigation aid.

 In August 1980, the Puysegur Point lighthouse was replaced with two automatic lights located at Windsor Point, to the southeast of Puysegur Point, and Cape Providence at the northern entrance to Chalky Inlet.
-However, in 1987 the Windsor Point light was shutdown, and the Puysegur Point light was re-established.
+However, in 1987 the Windsor Point light was shut down, and the Puysegur Point light was re-established.

 The Puysegur Point lighthouse was equipped with a solar power supply in 1989, and permanent lighthouse keepers left the site for the last time.